Quick Setup Evaluation Guide

 You can also install directly from the command line by pointing to the .msi installer file on your system:

 msiexec /i NitroTurbo.msi /qn

 Your inbound and outbound connections will display within the NitroAccelerator Console: Tools > Connections

-- To accelerate SQL Server Replication, restart your SQL agent.
+- To accelerate SQL Server Replication, restart your SQL agent(s).

 - To accelerate Client/Server applications, restart correlated services and relaunch your applications.

 SET STATISTICS TIME ON